What causes hard water?

 When it rains, the water falling from the clouds is completely soft.
 It’s not until the rain hits the ground that it begins to absorb minerals found within the earth.

-In the diagram to the left, rain is showing falling to the ground, where some of it will run off across the ground surface, and the rest will percolate through the earth collecting minerals as it filters down.
+In the diagram to the left, rain is shown falling to the ground, where some of it will run off across the ground surface, and the rest will percolate through the earth collecting minerals as it filters down.

 Living in the UK means we have the pleasure of experiencing plenty of the wet stuff, but is it hard water that occurs where you live?